jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 removed to be able to use Cloudflare WorkersandPages with this GH repo moved to the RPI repo
  -->

+### Asrock X300 and the BMAX B4

+The **Asrock has 1.92L** (155 x 155 x 80 mm) size in volume, and the bmax just 0.6L.

+What am I doing talking in liters?

+* 1.92L are about 1922 cm³ - Similar to the [displacement of a regular car](https://jalcocert.github.io/JAlcocerT/buying-car-data-analytics/)
+* 0.6L are ~ 600 cm³

+Yes, they **both are veeery compact**.

+You can have a reference a very popular referece, a pen:

 ![BMax B4 vs Asrock X300 Size](/blog_img/mini_pc/bmax_asrockx300.jpg)